 - Only the EHAC Council makes accreditation decisions at its annual summer meeting each year.
 The annual meeting is usually held in conjunction with the annual National Environmental Health Association (NEHA) Conference.

 Depending on how your curriculum aligns with EHAC guidelines, initial accreditation is generally a year long process.
-Once a mentor has helped you address accreditation guidelines and the EHAC undergraduate or graduate program chair has agreed with your mentor’s assessment, the programs is invited to submit an application for accreditation.
+Once a mentor has helped you address accreditation guidelines and the EHAC Undergraduate or Graduate Degree Program Chair has agreed with your mentor’s assessment, the degree program is invited to submit an application for accreditation.

 If you have further questions, please contact Leslie Mitchell at our office: 206-522-5272 or email at email@example.com